bhavsarpratik/jina-search-with-streamlit/README.md

 </p>

+## What is this?
-In this demo, we use Jina to build a semantic search system on the [ICD10 codes](https://www.icd10data.com/).
+In this demo, we use Jina to build a semantic search system for medical domain on the [ICD10 codes](https://www.icd10data.com/).

 ## Index data